mitodl/smoot-design/README.md

 1. Inspect the commit history since previous release for [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) an
 2. Determine whether the version bump should be major, minor, or patch based on commit types.
 Breaking changes (e.g., `feat!: remove Button variant 'outlined'`) will result in major version bumps.
 3. Publish the package to NPM and the repository's [Github Releases](https://github.com/mitodl/smoot-design/releases).

+## Documentation

+Documentation for `smoot-design` components is available at https://mitodl.github.io/smoot-design.

+### Storybook

+Components in `smoot-design` are documented using Storybook's [autodocs](https://storybook.js.org/docs/writing-docs/autodocs) feature.

+Autodocs _should_ infer props and comments from Typescript + JSDoc comments.
+However, autodocs can be a bit finnicky.
+Tips:

+- **Filename should match Component Name:** If you're documenting `Button`, it must be exported from a file called `Button.tsx`.
+- **Component `displayName`:** Some components may need an explicit `displayName`, this can be set by `Button.displayName="Button"`.
+  - _React component display names are not visible to end users; they are used in React's Dev Tools.
+React automatically adds display names for most components while transpiling, but autodocs uses un-transpiled code to generate documentation._